 - Camden Lincoln Station, 267 units by Camden Property Trust at the northeast corner of Park Meadows Drive and Station Street in Lone Tree.
-As the name implies, this project is adjacent to the RTD Lincoln Avenue light rail station. - Commonwealth Heights, 190 units at RidgeGate Parkway and Commonwealth Street in Lone Tree by Acadia Holdings.
-This project was initially announced as condominiums but permitted as apartments by the City of Lone Tree. - Elevation @ County Line Station, 265 units at 8331 South Valley Highway near the RTD County Line Road light rail station in Inverness by Grand Peaks Properties. - Enclave @ Cherry Creek, 285 units at the northeast corner of Pine Lane and Wintergreen Parkway in Parker by AG Spanos Corporation. - HiLine @ Littleton Commons, 385 units by the Forestar Group at 2996 West County Line Road in Littleton. - Lincoln Station, 230 units at 10400 Park Meadows Drive near the RTD Lincoln Avenue light rail station in Lone Tree by Holland Partner Group. - Lofts @ Lincoln Station, 101 units at 9375 Station Street adjacent to the RTD Lincoln Avenue light rail station in Lone Tree by Neibur Development. - Morningstar Senior Living, 124 units of independent senior apartments at the northeast corner of Commons Street and RidgeGate Parkway in Lone Tree by Morningstar Senior Living. - Vanterra, 306 units at the southwest corner of Main Street and Dransfeldt Road in Parker by Faestel Properties.
+As the name indicates, this project is adjacent to the RTD Lincoln Avenue light rail station. - Commonwealth Heights, 190 units at RidgeGate Parkway and Commonwealth Street in Lone Tree by Acadia Holdings.
+This project was initially announced as condominiums but permitted as apartments by the City of Lone Tree. - Enclave @ Cherry Creek, 285 units at the northeast corner of Pine Lane and Wintergreen Parkway in Parker by AG Spanos Corporation. - HiLine @ Littleton Commons, 385 units by the Forestar Group at 2996 West County Line Road in Littleton. - Lincoln Station, 230 units at 10400 Park Meadows Drive near the RTD Lincoln Avenue light rail station in Lone Tree by Holland Partner Group. - Lofts @ Lincoln Station, 101 units at 9375 Station Street adjacent to the RTD Lincoln Avenue light rail station in Lone Tree by Neibur Development. - Morningstar Senior Living, 124 units of independent senior apartments at the northeast corner of Commons Street and RidgeGate Parkway in Lone Tree by Morningstar Senior Living. - Parker Flats, 146 units at 11020 South Pikes Peak Drive in downtown Parker by Klingbeil Capital Management. - Vanterra, 306 units at the southwest corner of Main Street and Dransfeldt Road in Parker by Faestel Properties.